ltdorgtest/cmake-docs-l10n/README.md

   <li>If you love this kind of l10n projects, please consider <a href="#sponsorship">sponsorship</a>.</li>
 </ul>

-It will inspire the author to make more and more l10n projects for open-source documentation.
+It will facilitate the creation and ongoing maintenance of l10n projects for open-source documentation.

 <h2 id="sponsorship"><a href="#table-of-contents">Sponsorship</a></h2>